ot4i/app-connect-templates/resources/markdown/Orders ingestion to IBM Supply Chain Intelligence Suite from Microsoft Dynamics 365_instructions.md

     - **Slack**
 3. To start the flow, in the banner, open the options menu [⋮] and click **Start flow**.

 Want to see the flow working?
 The flow is started by a scheduler.
-Modify the Schedule flow event to start the flow as per your need.
+Modify the Schedule flow event to start the flow when you need.

 This scenario helps a user to retrieve multiple global identifiers of an order from a Microsoft Dynamics 365 CRM system and ingest these global identifiers as name-value pairs to the IBM Supply Chain Intelligence Suite.